markuskreukniet/web-ui-components/README.md

 - if too many error in error toast, show scrollbar
 - fix/check tsconfig files and use extending of files
 - add dependency "@types/node"?
-- change dist-tsc, dist-vite, en dist-styles to dist with sub folders?
-Then also update gitignore
 - update bootstrapping.md with styles, possible when there is the UI core project
 - remove all useless files from ui-solid
-- check for ARIA and role=
 - add to solid-playground .gitignore?
 - make the whole td with a checkbox clickable without adding JS/TS?
 - give some SolidJs Show components a keyed attribute?